New Orleans Saints vs. New York Jets NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - In New York's 12 games this year, it has three wins against the spread.

-- The Jets have been underdogs by 5 points or more eight times this season and have covered the spread twice.
+- This year, the Jets have just two against the spread wins in eight games as an underdog of 5 points or more.

-- New York's games this season have eclipsed the over/under in 58.3% of its opportunities (seven times in 12 games with a set point total).
+- New York's games this season have hit the over seven times in 12 opportunities (58.3%).

-- New York is 2-1 against the spread and 2-1 overall in games when it puts up more than 23.0 points.
+- When New York scores more than 23.0 points, it is 2-1 against the spread and 2-1 overall.

-- When New York picks up more than 346.5 yards, the team is 2-3 against the spread and 2-3 overall.
+- New York is 2-3 against the spread and 2-3 overall when the team churns out more than 346.5 yards.

 - The Jets have turned the ball over 25 times this season, eight more turnovers than the Saints have forced (17).